SovnSkyrim/Aldrnari/README.md

 Any criticism on that is NOT welcome, and it is, in fact, the only aspect of the game I do not take ANY criticism from.
 Hearing complaints about this stuff gives me an instant headache.
 I cannot please everybody, so I decided to please myself.

+### I can't dodge!
+C is swapping shoulders/Making me run!

+Watch [this video](https://www.youtube.com/watch?v=ZzyHYVAzQ8E) to replicate the setup.

+If it still isn't working, check SmoothCam's MCM and your vanilla keybindings to check if something is conflicting.
+C is merely a placeholder and can be anything, same for < for the potions, it can be anything you wish.

+### Why is there death cloaks everywhere?
+Why is this item worth a literal half a billion?
+Is it normal to have so many enchanted items in the world?

+This is due to [Halgari's Unique Consistent RPG Loot by Luca](https://github.com/Synthesis-Collective/HalgarisConsistentRPGLoot), having game balance around it is hard and, since this is a beta, expect things to change in the future.
+In the meantime, just accept their presence as normal and intended.

 ### Creation Club (CC Content) Support?

 No, I don't like them.